My Shopping Basket 0 Items £ 0.00

 All absences MUST be reported in ADVANCE of the class by Contacting Here.
 If you do not turn up you will LOSE a class.

-Private Classes with Neil Patel
+Private Classes with a Chi Kri Teacher

-Travel is free up to 15 mins.
+Travel is FREE up to 15 mins.
 After that travel is costed at 75p a minute (transport/time)

 If teacher is picked up, travel is charged at £5 per 10 mins after 15 mins.